lbrito1/blog/content/posts/2020-02-05-repurposing-android.md

 <%= render('/image.*', src: '/blog/assets/images/2020/old-android.jpg', alt: "Old smartphones on a desk.", caption: "CC-BY Carlos Varela, https://www.flickr.com/photos/c32/7755470064") %>

 Do you have an old Android phone?
 Sure you do!
-There's a mind-blowing amount of electronic waste of all kinds, and with the average person in developed countries [discarding their phones every couple of years](https://www.cnbc.com/2019/05/17/smartphone-users-are-waiting-longer-before-upgrading-heres-why.html), pretty much everyone has at least one old smartphone lying around.
+There's a mind-blowing amount of electronic waste of all kinds, and with the average person in developed countries [discarding their phones every couple of years](https://www.cnbc.com/2019/05/17/smartphone-users-are-waiting-longer-before-upgrading-heres-why.html), discarded smartphones are probably one of the most common forms of e-waste.

 I had an old Motorola G5 Cedric gathering dust, so I decided to do something with it -- it is now running a Puma web server with a simple Sinatra webapp.

+Now, before going any further, you might be thinking: what is the real, practical use of all this?
+An old Android phone probably isn't going to have a stellar performance, but neither do those `t2.nano`s, honestly.
+I'm yet to deploy any "real" code on an Android, but even the cheaper and older phones do commonly have quad-core or even octa-core CPUs, and at least 2GB RAM, so at least in theory a phone _should_ be close -- ballpartk, at least -- to the most modest cloud IaaS offers our there (`t2.nano` has 512MB for instance).
+Of course, a phone has an ARM processor while IaaS usually are x86, but still -- we're talking ballpark estimates here.

-This is a short tutorial on how to repurpose an Android device as a web server -- or any number of different things, really.
+Anyway, this is a short tutorial on how to repurpose an Android device as a web server -- or any number of different things, really.

 <!-- more -->